hirosukt/JoinMessage/README.md

 Page :

 ## Commands
 {} is a optional argument.
-Support color code, use "&".
+Color code is supported. use "&".

 * **/setjoinmsg <msg>**
 set join message.